SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 ## Application Build Environment

-The application can be configured to suit user requirements and development environment.
+The application can be configured to suit user requirements and the development environment.
 Read through the following sections and make any changes needed.

 ### Configure sl_net_default_values.h